I’m No Lindsey Vonn

 “Hi Mr. Musselman, I’m on the selection committee for our graduation ceremony and we wanted to see if you’d be interested in being the commencement speaker this year?”
 The question caught me off guard for sure but my answer was almost instantaneous, “I’d love to speak at your graduation, but I’ll need to check with Ryan (my oldest son who is in the graduating class) before I can commit to it.”
 “Really, OK great.
 Please let me know what he says as soon as possible.”
 “I definitely will.
 I’m pretty sure he’ll say yes.
 Thanks for the opportunity, that’s a really big honor, I’m really excited.”
 “Well, it’s not a for sure thing yet because we have someone else we’re trying to get, it’s Lindsey Vonn.”
 “Oh, OK, wow, that would be awesome.
 Good luck with getting her.”

 And so there it was in all its perfect imperfection; the frailty of the human psyche on display and I had the front row seat.
 You see, in between his initial question and his follow up comment I was feeling pretty damn important.
 And then the bomb was dropped and I felt myself traverse from the top of the mountain to the valley floor in 30 seconds or less.
 Located at the bottom of the valley was a trap, one that I think is familiar to every human being walking the planet.
 The trap that was awaiting me was the comparison trap.
 You know the one, where you compare yourself to someone else; maybe you compare your website to theirs, or your children to their children, or your sales volume to their sales volume, or your fitness level to their fitness level and on and on it goes.
-It’s a zero sum game but I’ll be damned if I just can’t seem to help myself.
+It’s a zero-sum game but I’ll be damned if I just can’t seem to help myself.
 And no matter the outcome, whether I end up “less than” (certainly the norm for me) or “greater than” the final result is the same; I diminish myself and my spirit.
-The reason I’m diminished is because I’ve entered into the dark and dangerous waters of judgement, where I make up something about someone solely on a perspective I have of them.
-Sure, there may be facts to support my judgement, but at the end of the day, I would have no idea how things are really going for someone in the only place that matters, inside their actual life.
+The reason I’m diminished is because I’ve entered into the dark and dangerous waters of judgment, where I make up something about someone solely on a perspective I have of them.
+Sure, there may be facts to support my judgment, but at the end of the day, I would have no idea how things are really going for someone in the only place that matters, inside their actual life.

 As I drove home after our short conversation my mind drifted to Lindsey Vonn, to her myriad accomplishments and to her international fame.
 How could I possibly compete with her (the truth is, there was no competition, the speech was hers to give if they could work it out).
 My God, she’s an Olympian with Gold medals to show for it, not to mention she has the most wins in World Cup history.
-Oh yeah and she’s young, hip and happens to be drop dead gorgeous.
+Oh yeah and she’s young, hip and happens to be drop-dead gorgeous.
 And she’s very sharp, at least that’s the impression I have of her.
 She has the total package.
 What a message she could deliver.
 Hell, I’d pay good money to come see her speak at graduation.

 As for me, well I have three great children and an awesome wife.
 That’s the sum total of my claim to fame.
-Certainly worthy of acknowledgement, but in comparison, well there really isn’t much to compare myself to Lindsey Vonn.
+Certainly worthy of acknowledgment, but in comparison, well there really isn’t much to compare me to Lindsey Vonn.
 But that didn’t stop me from doing so, and the more I compared myself the further I descended down the rabbit hole.
 I was enveloped with self-doubt and a prevailing belief; I’m not good enough, at least in comparison to Lindsey Vonn.